nevarman/yet/README.md

 ## Installation

 - First export your youtube data from https://takeout.google.com/, it should come with a subscriptions.json file.
-- Move the subscriptions.json into $HOME/.config/yet folder
+- Move the subscriptions.json into ~/.config/yet folder.

 ### Using Pip

-- You can install yet through PyPi: pip install ye-tui
+- You can install yet through PyPi: _pip install ye-tui_

 ### From source